-No Ddistributed gGeneration offers (under ABP Illinois Shines or ILSFA) shall require the customer to sign up for service from any specifican Alternative Retail Electric Supplier.
+No distributed generation offers (under Illinois Shines or ILSFA) shall require the customer to sign up for service from an Alternative Retail Electric Supplier.
 ILSFA Approved Vendors and Designees may not market a retail electric supply offer to residential customers in the same in-person interaction, or in the same marketing communication, as an ILSFA distributed generation offer.